1and1/lshw2json/README.md

 The software does NOT aim to produce 100% identical outputs to the original LSHW JSON format.

+## Why this software?

+LSHW can output XML and JSON files.
+Yes.
+It happens that we only had XML files and I needed to have the JSON formats for a project.

 ## Building

 Building is done using Apache Maven as a build tool.